 - Window Installations: When you install new windows that are bigger than your old windows, a permit is required to cut holes for them.
 This will also include cutting holes for skylights and new doors with windows, so a window professional will need to acquire those permits.

-- Structural Changes: When you make any kind of structural changes to your home, the contractor will need to get a permit.
+- Structural Changes: When you make any kind of structural changes to your property, the contractor will need to get a permit.
 This may include changes to the load-bearing walls, balconies, decks, porches, roofs or foundation flooring.

 - Heating Maintenance: If you replace the water heater, the heating contractor you’ve hired to do the work will need to get a permit.
 Changes to the ventilation system, gas and wood fireplaces and ducts will also require a permit.
 This does not include filter changes, motor lubrication or equipment cleaning.

-There will be some projects that won’t require a permit ahead of time, like small plumbing and electrical projects.
+There will be some projects that won’t require a permit application ahead of time, like small plumbing and electrical projects.
 Other projects you can do without a permit include:

 - Painting and wallpapering